midomaher99/Linux-Embedded_Linux/assignments/assignment1/README.md

 # Assignment 1
-  compiling a simple program using GNU GCC toolchain without using any IDE.
+  Compiling a simple program using GNU GCC toolchain without using any IDE.
 ## Program discreption
   Simple program interfaces with the user through stdin and stdout.
 The program repeats the user's input, except if user inputs "exit" command the program will terminate itself.
 ## Output